 Bay Area tourism revolves around The City of San Francisco, itself, which you will note is its own region on our map — even though it’s only about seven miles square.
 San Francisco is, of course, an oft-cited “Favorite Tourist Destination,” and your Northern California vacation wouldn’t be complete without taking in at least some of what this great city has to offer.
 (You’ll want to check out the San Francisco landmarks, to be sure, and San Francisco food tours rarely disappoint!)

-The South Bay extension ends at the beach towns of Santa Cruz and nearby Capitola, and then the Bay Area extends inland a bit to include Watsonville’s own little agricultural wonderland (where you can attend a “Strawberry Festival” in August).
-Each of these smaller Bay Area regions has its own tourist attractions and experiences to enjoy, as well as its own array of tourism resources (hotels, resorts, restaurants, etc.).
+The South Bay extension ends at the beach towns of Santa Cruz and nearby Capitola, and then extends a bit to include Watsonville’s own little agricultural wonderland (where you can attend a “Strawberry Festival” in August).
+Each of these smaller Bay Area regions has its own attractions and experiences to enjoy, as well as its own array of tourism resources (hotels, resorts, restaurants, etc.).

 The City of San Francisco is very dense and is best taken in on foot.
 Our favorite (self-guided) walking tour of the city is the Barbary Coast Trail, which starts at the Old Mint building (on 5th, just south of Market Street) and traverses through Union Square, Chinatown and North Beach before terminating at Fisherman’s Wharf.

 Tourist maps for the East Bay tend to focus on Berkeley, especially the downtown area (map) and locations in and around the University of California’s Berkeley campus (campus map and self-guided tour).
 Also, if you’re visiting Oakland sometime between May and September, you might want to check out these free walking tours of the area.

-While maps of the Peninsula, Silicon Valley and San Jose may be a bit harder to find, here is a fun tour of Palo Alto — the focus of which is the city’s quirky trompe-l’oeil murals.
+While maps of the Peninsula, Silicon Valley and San Jose may be a bit harder to find, here is a fun tour of Palo Alto — a scavenger hunt of sorts, the focus of which is the city’s quirky Greg Brown trompe-l’oeil murals.
 If you make it to Palo Alto, be sure to check out the building at 165 University Avenue, which served as the original headquarters for several now-giant companies like Google, Logitech and PayPal.
 (It’s easy to see why it’s fondly referred to as “the good karma office,” eh?)